paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-144-developmental-disabilities-assistance-and-bill-of-rights.md

   (F) providing training or technical assistance for professionals (including individuals providing education and rehabilitation services), employers, or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of, an individual with developmental disabilities.

-(5) **Center** — The term “Center” means a University Center for Excellence in Developmental Disabilities Education, Research, and Service established under part D of this subchapter.
+(5) **Center** — The term “Center” means a University Center for Excellence in Developmental Disabilities Education, Research, and Service established under part D.

 (6) **Child care-related activities** — The term “child care-related activities” means advocacy, capacity building, and systemic change activities that result in families of children with developmental disabilities having access to and use of child care services, including before-school, after-school, and out-of-school services, in their communities.